NHSDigital/dtos-hub/docs/user-guides/Migrate_AVD_pools.md

 - blue means only virtual desktop blue is deployed whilst virtual desktop green is removed.
 - green means only virtual desktop green is deployed whilst virtual desktop blue is removed.
 Users are directed to group green.
-- both-blue-primary means both virtual desktop groups are deployed, but ONLY the platform users can see group green.
+- both-with-blue-primary means both virtual desktop groups are deployed, but ONLY the platform users can see group green.
 All other users will be directed to group blue.
-- both-green-primary means both virtual desktop groups are deployed, but ONLY the platform users can see group blue.
+- both-with-green-primary means both virtual desktop groups are deployed, but ONLY the platform users can see group blue.
 All other users will be directed to group green.
 - both-with-blue-primary-but-equal-vms means both virtual desktop groups are deployed with equal VM counts, but ONLY the platform users can see group green.
 All other users will be directed to group blue.
 - both-with-green-primary-but-equal-vms means both virtual desktop groups are deployed with equal VM counts, but ONLY the platform users can see group blue.
 All other users will be directed to group green.